mygamedevtools/scene-loader/README.md

 The `Manager` property can be used to listen to the `SceneLoaded`, `SceneUnloaded`, and `ActiveSceneChanged` events.
 Both `LoadSceneAsync` and `UnloadSceneAsync` methods will simply call the `ISceneManager` equivalents, while the `LoadScene` and `UnloadScene` will do the same but without _await_.
-It's important to understand that `LoadScene`, `UnloadScene` and `TransitionToScene` will still invoke asynchronous operations, instead of blocking the execution until they are done.
+It's important to understand that `LoadScene`, `UnloadScene`, and `TransitionToScene` will still invoke asynchronous operations, instead of blocking the execution until they are done.
 You can use the `ISceneManager` events to react to the completion of those methods.

 The **Transition** is a combination of load and unload operations to effectively perform scene transitions, with or without an intermediate scene.
 For example, usually, if you'd want to go from scene A to scene B you would: